What Is Financial Elder Abuse or Senior Fraud in California?

 What is Undue Influence?

-According to California Civil Code Section 1575, undue influence is a misuse of person’s power and role to exploit the dependency, trust, or fear of another person in order to misleadingly gain control over that person’s decision-making and obtaining an unfair advantage over him/her.
-Undue influence isn’t itself considered a form of abuse, but it is a scheming conduct which is used to abuse an elderly person, particularly through sexual abuse or financial exploitation.
+According to California Civil Code Section 1575, undue influence is a misuse of a person’s power and role to exploit the dependency, trust, or fear of another person in order to misleadingly gain control over that person’s decision-making and obtaining an unfair advantage over him/her.

 Examples of Elder’s Financial Abuse